Young boy dies in Texas floodwaters as authorities make more than 200 rescues across state - KESQ

 - Livingston, TX- 18.42”

-There is relief on the horizon, however.
-The rest of the week’s forecast for Houston is showing dry weather and warm temperatures from Monday through Saturday, with lots of sunshine to help dry the region out.
+The rest of the week’s forecast for Houston is showing dry weather and warm temperatures from Monday through Saturday, with lots of sunshine during the latter part of the week to help dry the region out.

 This week’s storms were just the latest in a series of brutal weather events that have pounded the state since early April.
 Dozens of tornadoes have hit from the Panhandle to the Gulf Coast, some areas of the state have been pounded with softball-sized hail and months of rain has fallen in East Texas in intense spurts, causing rivers to rise to levels not seen since the devastating floods of Hurricane Harvey in 2017.